caoyixiaozh/collection-of-notes/Optimization/constrained nonlinear optmization.md

 If $f(x)$ and $g_i(x)$ are convex, and $h_i(x)$ are linear, then $\mathcal{P}$ is a convex optimization problem.
 Linear optimization is a special case of convex optimization, where $f(x)$ and $g_i(x)$ are linear.

 In general, we believe that an unconstrained optimization problem is much easier to solve than than constrained (see Unconstrained Non-Linear Optimization).
-To transform a constrained problem to unconstrained, the most direct way is to penalize the breach of constraints with infinite cost.
+To transform a constrained problem to unconstrained, the most direct way is to penalize the violation of constraints with infinite cost.

 Consider the example:
 $$